digitaltaoist81/digital-taoist-garden/_notes/1-taoism/Chi.md

 cover:
 title: Chi
 ---
 Chi is a crucial force in Taoism \
 and in other Eastern philosophies.

 In Chinese culture, \
-it is actually regarded as the energy of the Universe.
+it is actually regarded as \
+the energy of the Universe.
 Running through every being \
 and non-being.
 Connecting us in many aspects.

-> [!hint] Chi in Dragon Ball
+> [!hint] Levels of Chi
-> Remember the qi of every character in Dragon Ball. \
+> Remember the qi of every character in Dragon Ball?
-> The more ‘qi’, \
+> The more ‘qi’,
 > the more powerful.

 The origin of the Chinese pictogram \